Shivangi2207/Fire_detector_RISCV/README.md

 ## GPIO
+x30[0] is an input pin to reset the device if it is 1 only then our device will work.

-x30[0] is an input pin to detect flame from flame sensor.
+x30[1] is an input pin to detect flame from flame sensor.

-x30[1] is an output pin used to indicate about the  flame detection using buzzer.
+x30[2] is an output pin used to indicate about the  flame detection using buzzer.

-x30[2] is an output pin used to indicate about the flame detection using led.
+x30[3] is an output pin used to indicate about the flame detection using led.

 ## C CODE